Val de Cans/Júlio Cezar Ribeiro International Airport

 VFR

-Val de Cans/Júlio Cezar Ribeiro International Airport is currently reporting visual flight rules (VFR) conditions with clear skies.
-Note: This observation is 1 hours old and conditions may have changed.
+Val de Cans/Júlio Cezar Ribeiro International Airport is currently reporting visual flight rules (VFR) conditions with scattered clouds at 3,000 feet and 10 miles or greater visibility.

 Wind Analysis